spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 - `read_spans(decimals=False, with_annotation_name=False)`: Yield the spans of the annotation.
 - `read_attributes(annotations: Union[List[BaseAnnotation], Tuple[BaseAnnotation, ...]], with_annotation_name: bool =
   False)`: Yield tuples of multiple attributes on the same annotation.
-- `get_children(child: BaseAnnotation, orphan_alert=False, preserve_parent_annotation_order=False)`: Return two lists.
+- `get_children(child: BaseAnnotation, orphan_alert=False)`: Return two lists.
     The first one is a list with n (= total number of parents) elements where every element is a list of indices in the child annotation.
 The second one is a list of orphans, i.e. containing indices in the child annotation that have no parent.
-Both parents and children are sorted according to their position in the source file, unless preserve_parent_annotation_order is set to True, in which case the parents keep the order from the parent annotation.
+Both parents and children are sorted according to their position in the source file.
 - `get_parents(parent: BaseAnnotation, orphan_alert: bool = False)`: Return a list with n (= total number of children) elements where every element is an index in the parent annotation.
 Return None when no parent is found.
 - `read_parents_and_children(parent, child)`: Read parent and child annotations.
 Reorder them according to span